hiteshcoder/DLS/README.md

 2.Implement the code for the data set of assignment 2, random states-20 , iteration =10000 , learning rate =1.2
 3.Change the parameteres , or change whatever is changable and produce a good accuracy for test.
 Compare with train and comment about bias and variance

+Assignment -3
+Work on the data set in session 7 , work towards bias/variance.
+Understand regularization and initialization method.
+Give your commentary on which is bias/variance case and which is not.

 session -1
 Understanding logistic regression and implementation in python This session also contains the conversion of linear regression to logistic regression